Craphonso Thorpe

-Craphonso Ja'won "Cro" Thorpe (born June 27, 1983) is a former American football wide receiver.
-He was drafted by the Kansas City Chiefs in the fourth round of the 2005 NFL Draft.
-He played college football at Florida State.
+Craphonso Ja'won "Cro" Thorpe (born June 27, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Kansas City Chiefs in the fourth round of the 2005 NFL draft.

-Thorpe has also been a member of the Houston Texans, Detroit Lions, Indianapolis Colts, Jacksonville Jaguars, New York Giants, Tennessee Titans, Winnipeg Blue Bombers, New York Sentinels, and Omaha Nighthawks.
+Thorpe was also a member of the Houston Texans, Detroit Lions, Indianapolis Colts, Jacksonville Jaguars, New York Giants, Tennessee Titans, Winnipeg Blue Bombers, New York Sentinels, and Omaha Nighthawks.

-Early years
+Early life

 Craphonso's first name is derived from his father's two given names, Craig and Alphonso, and is pronounced roughly "Crah-fonzo".

 He attended Lincoln High School in Tallahassee, Florida.
 His senior year saw him catch 64 passes for 1,024 yards and eight touchdowns.
 He also played cornerback, and was regarded as a top prospect in Florida at both positions.
 Thorpe recorded 24 tackles, three interceptions, 14 pass break-ups and recovered two fumbles at the cornerback position.
 Lincoln High School won the Florida State Title Championship in his junior year there.

 In track, he was a fast 100m runner, placing 2nd in the Florida 4A Track Meet behind Wharton High Schools Dwight Ellick in his senior year.
 His time in the finals was 10.68, Ellick ran a 10.6 flat.

 He played in the first-ever U.S. Army All-American Bowl on December 30, 2000.

 Professional career

 Kansas City Chiefs

-Thorpe was drafted by the Kansas City Chiefs in the fourth round (116th overall) of the 2005 NFL Draft.
+Thorpe was selected by the Kansas City Chiefs in the fourth round (116th overall) of the 2005 NFL draft.
 He signed a three-year contract with the team on July 29, 2005.
 He was released by the team during final cuts on September 3, 2005.

 Following his release, Thorpe was added to the Chiefs' practice squad.
-He remained there until December 30, 2005 when he was signed to the active roster.
+He remained there until December 30, 2005, when he was signed to the active roster.
 However, he was inactive for the team's final game of the season.

 Thorpe battled a shoulder injury during the 2006 preseason and was waived by the team on August 28, 2006.